-If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the three nominees for director, "For" the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, and "For" approval of the amendment to our Amended and Restated Certificate of Incorporation, as applicable.
+If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the two nominees for director and "For" the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, as applicable.
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his best judgment.